What is Applied Behaviour Analysis (ABA)?

 There is some controversy about ABA.
 In the past, ABA programs used punishment to stop unwanted behaviour, although this seems to be less common with modern ABA.
 Also, some members of the autistic community feel that ABA sometimes aims to stop behaviours like flapping or stimming, which can be calming or enjoyable for autistic people.
 The program’s high intensity might also be a concern, because it involves children doing repetitive, one-to-one therapy for many hours a day.

-If you’re interested in an autism therapy, it’s important to think about how the therapy will help your child develop their individual skills and realise their individual potential.
+If you’re interested in an autism therapy or support, it’s important to think about how the therapy will help your child develop their individual skills and realise their individual potential.

 Who practises Applied Behaviour Analysis (ABA)?